ragardner/tktrees/DOCUMENTATION.md

 #### Column types:

-A detail column can have one of three different types, Text, Number and Date.
+A detail column can have one of three different types:
+- Text
+- Number
+- Date

 Text details can be any text, Number details can be any number and Date details can be either a date one of three formats (YYYY/MM/DD, DD/MM/YYYY, MM/DD/YYYY) or a whole number (integer).

 Changing a column type will result in any details, formatting or validation being evaluated and potentially deleted if they do not meet the column types requirements.

 #### Conditional Formatting:

-You can add conditional formatting to columns, meaning when certain conditions are met the cells in that column will be filled with a chosen color.
+- You can add conditional formatting to columns, meaning when certain conditions are met the cells in that column will be filled with a chosen color.
 You can set a maximum of 35 conditions.

-For Text detail columns conditions are limited to text matching, e.g. if the cell contains exactly the user input.
+- For Text detail columns conditions are limited to text matching, e.g. if the cell contains exactly the user input.
 Text conditions are not case sensitive.

-For Number Detail columns the following characters are allowed:
+- For Number Detail columns the following characters are allowed:
 ```
 0-9 Any number
 .
 Decimal place